About Umbrella Insurance

-Umbrella Insurance was introduced in the US insurance domain way back in the latter half of the 1940s.
-It gained popularity slowly as the nation started to grow in financial strength and its people developed a taste for expensive personal and commercial assets.
-Nowadays, it is considered as one of the more common insurance protections sought by businesses as well as one of the preferred safety cushions for high-net-worth customers on the personal insurance front.
+Umbrella Insurance was introduced in the US insurance product offerings in the latter half of the 1940s.
+It gained popularity slowly as the nation started to grow in financial strength and its citizenry developed a taste for expensive personal and commercial assets.
+Nowadays, it is considered as one of the more common insurance protections sought by businesses as well as one of the preferred safety cushions for high-net-worth customers for personal insurance.

 Umbrella Insurance is a protection provided over and above different primary liability insurance policies written for various businesses and/or personal risk protections.
 By definition, it covers additional expenses for:

-Direct losses from injuries or damages when the basic liability insurance policy’s limits are reached for a certain claim criteria
+- Direct losses from injuries or damages when the basic liability insurance policy(ies) limits are reached for a certain claim criteria

-When the total limits of the underlying liability policy gets exhausted in taking care of only a portion of the full claim amount dealing with multiple facets of risks
+- When the total limits of the underlying liability policy get exhausted in taking care of only a portion of the full claim amount dealing with multiple facets of risks

 Depending upon the primary liability policy, an Umbrella policy can be written for various risks an insured may face in the commercial and/or personal front.

 The applicability of Umbrella Insurance policies are generally dependent on the insurance criteria of the primary liability policies written for both commercial purposes and personal coverage.
 If a business or a person has been insured with a Commercial General Liability policy or a Homeowners / Automobile / Renters Insurance policy respectively, then they can opt for Umbrella policies to secure higher and broader protection.
-Umbrella policies would be used to pay for any additional damages to third parties owing to risks as defined earlier.
+Umbrella policies provide additional limits of coverage beyond the underlying policies as discussed earlier.

 There are certain exceptions that an Umbrella policy does not cover in most cases.